Shelling, bureaucracy, and medicine: why the risk of drug shortages is rising in Ukraine

 • MHRA,

-According to businesses, this will:
+According to the business community, this will:

-• reduce the duplication of regulatory procedures;
+• reduce duplication of regulatory procedures;

 • help prevent drug shortages;

-Appeal to the state
+Call to the government

 Reading now